vacovsky/MINDBODY-Django/README.md

 ###### (If someone wants to make a quick setup for windows, that would be helpful.)

 ### Step 1.
-Create a virtual environment in the root fof the project folder
+Create a virtual environment in the root of the project folder

 ```
 virtualenv -p /usr/bin/python3.4 venv